EveWorks/EveLabOfficial/README.md

-- 👋 Hi, We're @EveLabOfficial, check us out on https://evelab.tech
+- 👋 Hi, We're @EveLabOfficial
-- 👀 We provide innovative software solutions and research into Blockchain & AI

 <!---
 EveLabOfficial/EveLabOfficial is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.